Seattle's Child

 Pike Place Market picks

-Seattle’s historic downtown market is full of unique and local small businesses, each with its own gift ideas.
-Along with artists Kate Endle and Wendi Chen (see A on this list), here are a few shops to consider.
+Seattleās historic downtown market is full of unique and local small businesses, each with its own gift ideas.
+Along with artists Kate Endle and Wendi Chen (see A on this list), here are a few shops to consider.Ā

-Eighth Generation is owned by the Snoqualmie Tribe and has beautiful products designed and made by Native artists.
+- Eighth Generation is owned by the Snoqualmie Tribe and has beautiful products designed and made by Native artists.
 Do you give socks each year?
 The ones found here will be treasured and cost only $16.50.
-And at $29, the shop’s eagle beach towel is a great gift for a tween or teen.
+And at $35, the shopās Otter Friends beach towel is a great gift for a tween or teen.
+And if you need a new Christmas stocking, they have you covered with the Upcycled Wool Stocking ā Confluence.
 Available in store or online.

-The Made in Washington store is full of locally made products including kids’ toys, starting around $20..
-Consider the book P.S.
-Boats by local author Susan Gibbons Wolf, featuring award-winning artwork and cheerful, rhyming text about boats and unique qualities of Puget Sound. $19.95.
+- The Made in Washington store is full of locally made products including kidsā toys, starting around $20.
+Consider the book āMount Rainier National Park Bear Family Adventuresā by Sara Graham. $14.99.
 Available in store and online.

-The Rachel the Piggy Bank sculpture at the center of the market is a kid favorite.
-Start the tradition of giving your child a new tree ornament each year by wrapping a Rachel the Ornament for them this year. $35.
+- The Rachel the Piggy Bank sculpture at the center of the market is a kid favorite.
+Start the tradition of giving your child a new tree ornament each year by wrapping a Ā Rachel the Ornament for them this year. $35.
 Proceeds go to the Pike Place Market Foundation.

-Or consider a handmade piggy bank from Stephanie Schull’s Pike Place Pigs, which offers ceramic piggy banks in a rainbow of colors and featuring a cork nose.
+- Or consider a handmade piggy bank from Stephanie Schullās Pike Place Pigs, which offers ceramic piggy banks in a rainbow of colors and featuring a cork nose.
 Available at Pike Place Market or online at pikeplacepigs.com.

 Q